 International Assembly for Collegiate Business Education

-In December 2013, the International Assembly for Collegiate Business Education (IACBE) granted accreditation to the Carroll College business programs.
+The International Assembly for Collegiate Business Education (IACBE) has granted specialized programmatic accreditation to the Carroll College business programs.

 The following degrees are fully compliant in IACBE’s accreditation principles: